• Skip to primary navigation

 Traditionally, bechamel sauce is made with white roux; equal parts flour and fat.

 This version of white sauce differs in that the flour is gluten-free and the fat is non-animal.
 This is a gluten-free vegan béchamel sauce.
+I use it in my vegan gluten free lasagna.

 bechamel vegan ingredients laid out

-Nutritional yeast* is optional.
-This will add a cheesy flavour and will make your vegan béchamel sauce turn a light shade of yellow.
+A small amount of ground nutmeg adds a wonderfully subtle flavor enhancement to this gluten-free white sauce.
+Nutritional yeast is optional but can add a cheesy flavor and turn your béchamel sauce a light shade of yellow.

 yellow bechamel sauce with a nutritional yeast in a wbhite bowl